 - Scrunchies, hair ties or hand bands can be made from the leftover scraps of all your other DIYs.

-- Scarf tops, not necessarily made of scarves but with the leftover square piece of your saree.
+- Scarf tops, are not necessarily made of scarves but with the leftover square piece of your saree.
 This DIY tie-top is just a knot away from a new top in your closet.
-For smaller squares pieces, use it as a headscarf!
+For smaller square pieces, use it as a headscarf!

 We are sure your brain is already running and deciding which idea to pick.
 But if you need more ideas on how to reuse your old saree, click here.